jsanchezamai/smartgardener/README.md

 [SmartGardener-holon](https://github.com/jsanchezamai/smartgardener/wiki/holon-SmartGardener)
  ------------------------

-User shoud be able to:
+At previous sesion on SmartGardener v 0.1, user shoud be able to:

-- Locate in playground desk the **"Launch holon" button**.
-Defined wall should appear inside previous environment.
+- Locate inside playground desk the **"Launch holon" button**.
+Launch it.
+Defined wall should be presented.
-- Wall own runtime line over the environment one.
+- Agents start wall run time.
-- [**Per plant type models**](https://github.com/fablabbcn/smartcitizen-iscape-models) are loaded into plot holders.
+- Brain is started from [**per plant type models**](https://github.com/fablabbcn/smartcitizen-iscape-models) are loaded into plot holders.

 This milestone should release: